CodeXSourabhsingh/Advance-bio_code/README.md

 "Cloud demo is capped at 5,000 patients due to Streamlit Cloud free-tier limits.
 To process up to 10,000,000 patients locally, change max_value=5000 to max_value=10000000 in PRISM.py and run locally."

+---

+Local Benchmark Environment

+The 10,000,000-patient benchmark was tested on:

+· Device: HP Laptop 15-fr0xxx
+· Processor: 13th Gen Intel Core i5-13420H (2.10 GHz, 8 cores, 12 threads)
+· RAM: 16 GB
+· Storage: 477 GB SSD
+· GPU: Intel UHD Graphics (integrated, not used for computation) · OS: Windows 11, 64-bit

+No dedicated GPU required.
+No cloud compute.
+No distributed infrastructure.
+This ran on a mid-range consumer laptop using pure Python, Pandas, and NumPy.

+Performance:

+· 500,000 patients → 7-8 seconds
+· 1,000,000 patients → 10-15 seconds
+· 2,000,000 patients → 20 seconds
+· 5,000,000 patients → 50 seconds
+· 10,000,000 patients → under 2 minutes

+Peak memory: 1.9 GB at 10 million patients.

+This means the pipeline is efficient enough to run on standard hardware.
+The bottleneck is the Python object generation loop, not the hardware itself.

+---

 ## Overview